Student Study 2017 Call for White Papers

 Student Eligibility Criteria: Students conducting these studies must be enrolled full-time and in good academic standing (GPA of 2.0 or higher) by the time the study begins.
 Evidence that this requirement has been met must be provided at the project start-up meeting.
 Acceptable proof includes, but is not limited to: a letter from the sponsoring college confirming the student’s status and copies of course schedules, grade reports, and “unofficial” transcripts made available to students through their online Registrar.
 Failure to provide this evidence may result in the cancellation of the study.

-White Paper Guidelines: To view the white paper guidelines, please click here.
+White Paper Formatting Guidelines To view the white paper formatting requirements, please click here.
 All Student Study white papers must be formatted in accordance with the posted guidelines.

 Noncompliance with these requirements will invalidate the submission.

 To review the evaluation criteria for Student Study Problem Statements, please refer to ODOT Research Proposal Evaluation Criteria.